-The National Guideline Alliance (NGA) produces guidelines for the National Institute for Health and Care Excellence (NICE), which make recommendations on how healthcare professionals should care for people with particular conditions.
+The NGA produces guidelines for NICE, which make recommendations on how healthcare professionals should care for people with particular conditions.
 These guidelines cover many aspects of a condition and include recommendations about providing information and advice, prevention, diagnosis, treatment, and longer-term management.
 The NGA provides an integrated and efficient multi-disciplinary approach to guideline development, with staff able to work across a broad range of topics.
 The team develop a minimum of 15 NICE guidelines at any one time.

 How NICE guidelines are produced

 NICE guidelines are determined by vigorous, transparent methods and are based on the best available clinical and cost-effective evidence.